exercism/website-copy/tracks/kotlin/exercises/rotational-cipher/mentoring.md

 }
 ```

-Thanks go out to (Xifax)[https://exercism.io/profiles/Xifax] for the inspiration.

 ### Common suggestions
 * Do not allow private members to access object state.
 This allows for easier refactoring to another object because their state is self contained.